-1. Don’t forget to add liquid before cooking.
+1. How to Use an Instant Pot 101: Add liquid before cooking.

-Always, I repeat, always add liquid to your Instant Pot.
+Always, I repeat, always add liquid to your Instant Pot pressure cooker.
 Pressure cooking requires steam to build pressure.
 If you don’t add any liquid, or your foods are dry to begin with, you’ll be going out for dinner that night.

-Add a minimum of ½-1 cup of liquid before starting your Instant Pot.
+Add a minimum of 1/2 to 1 cup of liquid before starting your pressure cooker.

 2. But don’t add too much liquid — or use the wrong kind.